Ron Klink: 2000 Senate campaign

 In 2000, he left his House seat to run unsuccessfully for the Senate against incumbent Rick Santorum.
 Klink lost the race by five points.
 Klink was virtually unknown on the eastern side of Pennsylvania (including the important Philadelphia area).
 Other contributing factors included his conservative stances on social issues and the fact that he had to spend a large amount of money in the crowded Democratic primary.

 After Congress

 He had been mentioned as a possible candidate for his own congressional seat against the person who succeeded him, Republican Melissa Hart.
 However, in December 2005, Klink announced he would not run.

 According to then-Congressman Curt Weldon in his book Countdown to Terror, in 2003, Klink offered Weldon the identity of an intelligence source with information on Iraqi uranium purchases.
 The agent was thought to be Iranian arms dealer Manucher Ghorbanifar.
 The intelligence reportedly later proved to be fabricated.

+In 2026, he announced that he was diagnosed with Amyloidosis, making him the fourth major Pennsylvania political figure to be diagnosed with the disease; Richard Caliguiri and Louis J. Tullio, the respective mayors of Pittsburgh and Erie, were diagnosed in the 1980s, while Governor Bob Casey Sr. was diagnosed in 1991.
+Klink currently serves as a senior policy advisor for the law firm of Nelson Mullins Riley & Scarborough.